dandesz198/bullshitbingo/README.md

 ## Rules of the game

-* You can only vote on 2 games
+* You can only vote on 2 cards in one game
-* Only the match master can delete cards and give points (via 'Bingo!' button)
+* Only the adminds (room or match masters) can delete cards and give points (via 'Bingo!' button)
-* The match master can kick anyone
+* The room master can kick anyone
 * Both the kicked players and the quitters can rejoin every match
-* Once the match master exits, the game is going to be deleted, permanently.
+* Once the room master exits, the game is going to be deleted, permanently.
 * Have fun! ;)

 ## Contributors